ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

     ![Open diagram view](/learn/images/integration-tutorials/sending-emails-from-a-service/open_diagram_view.gif)

-3. Generate a record type corresponding to the payload from the backend service by providing a sample of the expected JSON payload.
+3. Generate record types corresponding to the payloads from the hospital and payment backend services by providing samples of the expected JSON payloads.

-    The payload from the backend service will be a JSON object similar to the following.
+    The payload from the hospital backend service will be a JSON object similar to the following.

     ```json
     {